RaghavKGupta/react-snow/README.md

-## This is a nextJS project for CWIG with Snow backend and USWDS bootstrapped.
+## This is a nextJS project for CWIG with ServiceNow backend and USWDS bootstrapped.

 ### Run the development server: